 The Government of Canada regulates the bankruptcy process at all levels, including whether an individual has to make surplus income payments and how much those payments will be.
 The government isn’t looking to take away 100% of a bankrupt person’s income.
 They have created income thresholds that ensure people who declare bankruptcy are able to maintain a reasonable standard of living while still contributing to the repayment of the debts.

 Each year the Superintendent of Bankruptcy sets new income thresholds based on income statistics collected by Statistics Canada.
 If you’re in the process of filing for bankruptcy or are thinking about it, your Licensed Insolvency Trustee will be able to tell you what the thresholds for this year are.

 During your bankruptcy, you will be required to submit to your Licensed Insolvency Trustee a monthly statement of your income and your expenses.
 This statement is basically a list of any and all money coming into your household during a one-month period, including:

 - Your paycheques

 - Any support payments you receive (ex. child support)

 - Child tax benefits

 - Any other money/ income coming in during the month (ex. rent from tenants)

-How to Calculate Your Surplus Income Payments for 2016
+How Do You Calculate Your Surplus Income Payments?

-Net income (for 1 month) – Threshold (based on # of family members) = Surplus x 50% = Your Payment
+- Net monthly income – 2022 Income Threshold (based on # of family members) = Surplus

 Surplus Income Payment Example